Cat Diabetes: Blood Sugar Levels & Management Guide

 What is Diabetic Remission?

 Diabetic remission means maintaining normal blood glucose levels without insulin injections for at least 4 weeks.
-Up to 30% of diabetic cats can achieve remission with proper management.
+Up to 30% of diabetic cats can achieve remission with proper management—some studies report up to 84% with early aggressive treatment using glargine.

 Factors That Improve Remission Chances

-- • Early diagnosis and treatment: Best outcomes when treated within first few months
+- • Early diagnosis and treatment: Best outcomes when insulin started within first 6 months of diagnosis

 - • Weight loss: Returning to ideal body weight reduces insulin resistance